Wednesday, October 30, 2024

 Fr.
 Daniel was finally able to leave the hospital in early 1948, several months after the attack.
 He was later arrested on June 21, 1949 and deported under a ten year sentence to a prison camp for the disabled.
 He returned home in broken health in 1955 and in order to feed his family, had to work in a margarine factory.
 He died of a severe heart attack in 1968 at the Uzhorod (Ukraine) Municipal Hospital.
 During his hospital confinement, he often repeated, “I suffer gladly for there are so many things to offer my sufferings for.”
 His funeral was attended by 10,000 people.
 Sister Theophilia was also arrested and exiled to Siberia for ten years.

 It was Father Daniel Bachinsky’s father, also Fr.
 Daniel, that brought the Sacramental Mysteries to his son and the bishop in the hospital.
 It was the elder Fr.
-Daniel, by request of the Bishop Romzha, who heard the Bishop’s last confession and gave our blessed Theodore his last Holy Eucharist.
+Daniel, by request of Bishop Romzha, who heard the Bishop’s last confession and gave our blessed Theodore his last Holy Eucharist.
 The elder Fr.
 Daniel Bachinsky was arrested and sentenced to 25 years in a labor camp and confiscation of all of his possessions.
 One of the lawyers petitioned for his freedom because he was already 73 years old, had only 1/3 of his stomach left, no teeth and his feet were swollen.
 Unfortunately, no one did anything about his case and he died shortly after this in a communist prison on July 15, 1951.

 Many more details can be found in the book Theodore Romhza: His Life, Times and Martyrdom, by Laslo Puskas.